simonbesnard1/gedidb/paper/paper.md

 # Core functionalities

-Extensive documentation and user tutorials for `gediDB` are available at [https://gedidb.readthedocs.io](https://gedidb.readthedocs.io).
-These resources provide comprehensive setup instructions, configuration guidance, and workflow examples.
-Users have immediate access to a globally processed GEDI dataset, eliminating the need for local downloads, as detailed in the [database documentation](https://gedidb.readthedocs.io/en/latest/user/tiledb_database.html).
+Extensive documentation and tutorials are available at at [https://gedidb.readthedocs.io](https://gedidb.readthedocs.io), offering clear setup instructions, configuration guidance, and workflow examples.
+Users can access a globally processed GEDI dataset directly, avoiding the need for local downloads, as detailed in the [database documentation](https://gedidb.readthedocs.io/en/latest/user/tiledb_database.html).

 ## Data processing framework

-The `gediDB` package is structured around two core modules designed to streamline GEDI data processing and retrieval:
+The `gediDB` package centres on two primary modules that streamline GEDI data ingestion and access:

-- **`GEDIProcessor`**: Systematically ingests raw GEDI granules and transforms them into structured TileDB arrays ([Fig. 3](#fig3)).
-Key steps include data filtering, standardisation, and efficient spatio-temporal chunking to ensure optimal query performance.
+- **`GEDIProcessor`**: Ingests raw GEDI granules and transforms them into structured TileDB arrays ([Fig. 3](#fig3)).
+The process includes filtering, standardisation, and spatio-temporal chunking to ensure high-performance querying.

-- **`GEDIProvider`**: Enables rapid, flexible access to GEDI data using spatial bounding boxes, temporal filters, and user-selected variables.
-Results are provided in formats fully compatible with Python’s geospatial libraries such as `xarray` and `pandas` [@reback2020pandas].
+- **`GEDIProvider`**: Enables flexible access to GEDI data using spatial and temporal filters and variable selection.
+Output is compatible with Python libraries such as xarray and pandas [@reback2020pandas].

 ## Configurable and reproducible workflows

-`gediDB` uses customisable configuration files to define TileDB schemas and data retrieval parameters.
-This facilitates reproducibility and adaptability across diverse research scenarios and computing environments.
+Custom configuration files define the TileDB schema and data retrieval parameters, supporting reproducibility and adaptability across diverse computing environments.

 ## Robust data downloading

-The API interfaces directly with NASA’s Common Metadata Repository (CMR) to facilitate reliable data acquisition.
-It incorporates comprehensive retry logic and robust error handling to mitigate issues related to network interruptions or data inconsistencies.
+The API connects directly to NASA’s Common Metadata Repository (CMR) and includes robust retry logic and error handling to ensure consistent, fault-tolerant data acquisition.

 ## High-performance data storage

-GEDI data is efficiently stored using structured TileDB sparse arrays optimised for rapid spatial and temporal queries.
-The array structure is specifically designed to handle large-scale, multi-dimensional data seamlessly ([Fig. 3](#fig3)).
+GEDI data are stored as sparse TileDB arrays optimised for fast spatial and temporal queries.
+The array structure accommodates large, multidimensional datasets efficiently ([Fig. 3](#fig3)).

 ## Parallel processing capabilities

-Parallelised operations are fully supported, including data downloading, processing, and storage. `gediDB` leverages libraries such as `Dask` [@rocklin2015dask] and Python’s built-in `concurrent.futures` to maximise performance on large-scale workflows and high-performance computing infrastructures.
+`gediDB` supports parallelised downloading, processing, and storage using libraries such as `Dask` [@rocklin2015dask] and `concurrent.futures`, enabling high-throughput workflows on HPC systems.

 ## Advanced querying functionality

-`gediDB` offers sophisticated querying methods, enabling spatial and temporal subsetting through bounding-box, time-range, and nearest-neighbour queries.
-The system efficiently handles both scalar and profile-type variables.
+`gediDB` offers flexible querying capabilities, including bounding-box, temporal range, and nearest-neighbour queries.
+Both scalar and profile-type variables are supported.

-## Comprehensive metadata management
+## Rich metadata integration

-Rich metadata is systematically captured and managed, including data provenance, variable units, descriptions, and product version details.
-Metadata is embedded directly within the TileDB structure to facilitate clear data documentation and reproducibility.
+Comprehensive metadata—covering provenance, units, variable descriptions, and versioning—is embedded within the TileDB arrays, ensuring transparency and reproducibility.

 ![<a name="fig3"></a>TileDB fragment schema for GEDI data](figs/tileDB_fragment_structure.png) *Fig. 3: Illustration of the global GEDI data storage schema using TileDB arrays.*